-There's also bus 39 (R40, every 15 minutes, from 5.30am to 1.30am) that runs the same route over longer hours, but trundles along somewhat more slowly.
+There's also bus 39 (R40, every 15 minutes, 5.30am to 1.30am), which runs the same route over longer hours, but trundles along somewhat more slowly.

 Taking a taxi from the airport to the city centre has never been easier or safer.
 Leave the terminal building and outside you'll find an official taxi dispatcher who will ask you for your destination's address, indicate which taxi to go to and write you a price on a slip of official paper that you can then give to your driver.
 Prices vary, but expect to pay between R800 and R1000 to reach the centre, depending on where exactly you’re headed.
 Drivers usually won’t speak much English, so just hand over the money on arrival – you don’t need to tip.
 It's also possible to book a trip into the city via a taxi app for around R700.

 Visiting St Petersburg by ferry or as part of a cruise is an increasingly popular choice, as arriving this way automatically entitles you to enter Russia visa-free for up to 72 hours.
 This allows you to see St Petersburg without the visa headache and to combine it with other cities in the Baltic.

 In order to benefit from the 72-hour visa-free travel rule, you simply have to arrive in St Petersburg by boat at one of the multiple ferry terminals, and have booked a tour with a licensed operator.
 You can either sleep on your boat, or pay for a hotel, but note that you are also obliged to leave St Petersburg by sea.